It's not every day that you get to share your story with one of the world's most powerful organizations and add your voice to the global conversation.

 Alexis facepainting and chatting with Native children preparing for a local powwow in Chamberlain, SD.

 Since joining the team, Alexis has used her gifts to serve the community, tribe, and indigenous people everywhere.
-She has represented the indigenous perspective in task force meetings about human trafficking, run mural painting activities and workshops that use Native symbolism to create public art, run in the Dakota 38 Memorial Relay, and spends her time working with the rest of the Native Hope team to advance the goal of sharing stories and encouraging healing for all Native Americans.
+She has represented the indigenous perspective in task force meetings about human trafficking, run mural painting activities and workshops that use Native symbolism and Native culture to create public art, run in the Dakota 38 Memorial Relay, and spends her time working with the rest of the Native Hope team to advance the goal of sharing stories and encouraging healing for all Native Americans.

 The Trip to New York and the United Nations